-In practice, the "sparsest representation" and the representation for the "best denoising algorithm" are not necessarily identical: (i) for low noise levels, the curvelet representation [38] and the UDWT give similar denoising results.
-Estimating A and denoising should give better results in the same curvelet representation, (ii) for higher noise level, UDWT provides a better denoising representation.
-We then have to balance between (i) Estimating A and (ii) denoising; choosing the curvelet representation for (i) and the UDWT for (ii) turns to give good results for a wide range of noise levels.
+- Estimating the new sparse multichannel representation (through the estimation of \mathbf{A} in \mathcal{D}) should be performed in the sparsest representation. - In practice, the "sparsest representation" and the representation for the "best denoising algorithm" are not necessarily identical: i) for low noise levels, the curvelet representation [39] and the UDWT give similar denoising results.
+Estimating A and denoising should give better results in the same curvelet representation, ii) for higher noise level, UDWT provides a better denoising representation.
+We then have to balance between i) Estimating A and ii) denoising; choosing the curvelet representation for i) and the UDWT for ii) turns to give good results for a wide range of noise levels.

+VII.
 SOFTWARE

-A Matlab toolbox coined GMCALab will be available online at http://www.greyc.ensicaen.fr/~jfadili.
+A Matlab toolbox coined GMCALab will be available online at http://perso.orange.fr/jbobin/gmcalab.html.

-VI.
+VIII.
 CONCLUSION

-The contribution of this paper is twofold : (i) it gives new insights into how sparsity enhances blind source separation, (ii) it provides a new sparsity-based source separation method coined Generalized Morphological Component Analysis (GMCA) that takes better advantage of sparsity giving good separation results.
+The contribution of this paper is twofold: i) it gives new insights into how sparsity enhances BSS and ii) it provides a new sparsity-based source separation method coined GMCA that takes better advantage of sparsity giving good separation results.
 GMCA is able to improve the separation task via the use of recent sparse overcomplete (redundant) representations.
 We give conditions under which a simplified GMCA algorithm is designed leading to a fast and effective algorithm.
-Remarkably, GMCA turns to be equivalent to a fixed point algorithm for which we derive convergence conditions.
+Remarkably, GMCA turns to be equivalent to a fixed-point algorithm for which we derive convergence conditions.
 Our arguments show that GMCA converges to the true sources up to scale and permutation.
 Numerical results confirm that morphological diversity clearly enhances source separation.
 Furthermore GMCA performs well with full benefit of sparsity.
 Further work will focus on extending GMCA to the under-determined BSS case.
 Finally, GMCA also provides promising prospects in other application such as multivalued data restoration.
 Our future work will also emphasize on the use of GMCA-like methods to other multivalued data applications.